Amin-Norouzi/SasanTheBot-BOT/README.md

     - 0- it constantly updates message to inform user about download progress
     - 1- if user already has downloaded the movie, it just will return the download link else it also will add the download to use account
     - 2- it cannot find any download links and just updates the message with a proper info
-  - user can add the movie to his/her account
+  - user can add the movie to his/her account (NOT IN THIS VERSION)
-  - if movie was not already added to user's library, it will be added and bot just returns a notification
+    - 1- if movie was not already added to user's library, it will be added and bot just returns a notification
-  - or if the movies was already added to user's library then bot will return a error notification
+    - 2- or if the movies was already added to user's library then bot will return a error notification

 - account/settings stage (callback-account)